-Option Advantages Disadvantages A2 Internal site traffic flow improved reducing impacts to neighbouring properties Alcooringa /Fusion relocated to a town centre location Pony Club access is improved with a new access (2 options)reducing aslety concerns over large vehicles and horse floats through other areas of the site A large children's playground and other park facilities provide improved passive recreation opportunities in the complex.
-Tennis club able to increase by 2 courts with a possible expansion area for 2 more courts Hockey Clubs have provision to expand to a regional facility through an additional synthetic field Cricket obtain a permanent shared lease area, a clubhouse, and a flood immune passition for practice nets Archery facility is improved to allow extension of field range Realigned service road a significant expense Part of Dog obedience area shared with Tennis Club with potential that long term dog Obedience will need to be relocated if a shared lease arrangement cannot be negotiated on site C2 Internal site traffic flow improved reducing impacts to neighbouring properties Alcooringa /Fusion relocated to a town centre location Pony Club access is improved with a new access(2 options) reducing safety concerns over large vehicles and horse floats through other areas of the site A large children's playground and other park facilities provide improved passive recreation opportunities in the complex Tennis club able to increase by 2 courts Significant cost saving to retain internal service road in current location Cricket obtain a permanent shared lease area, retain practice nets, and gain use of a shared clubhouse in the longer term when Alcooring relocate Hockey expansion provided by the conversion of a compensatory single grassed flood immune antificial turt pich and the provision of a compensatory single grassed life of the shared use of a stared location and the site fload immune and conversion of a compensatory single grassed the conversion of a partice the shared lease area with Matthew Finders Anglican College but are provided with an additional ful sized field in a more flood immune opsiton allowing for partial expansion Cricket Club retain existing practice nets and possible long term use of Alcooringa building for a clubhouse.
-Dog obedience area potentially compromised however space exists to provide compensation for the loss of area to tennis
+Option Advantages Disadvantages A2 Internal site traffic flow improved reducing impacts to neighbouring properties Alcooringa /Fusion relocated to a town centre location Pony Club access is improved with a new access (2 options)reducing safety concerns over large vehicles and horse floats through other areas of the site A large children's playground and other park facilities provide improved passive recreation opportunities in the complex Henris club able to increase by 2 courts with a possible expansion area for 2 more courts thockey Clubs have provision to expand to a regional facility through an additional synthetic field Cricket obtain a permanent shared lease area, a clubhouse, and a flood immune position for practice nets Archery facility is improved to allow extension of field range Realigned service road a significant expense Part of Dog obedience area shared with Tennis Club with potential that long term dog Obedience will need to be relocated if a shared lease arrangement cannot be negotiated on site C2 Internal site traffic flow improved reducing impacts to neighbouring properties Alcoring a Fusion relocated to a town centre location Pony Club access is improved with a new access[2 options) reducing safety concerns over large vehicles and horse floats through other areas of the site A large children's playground and other park facilities provide improved passive recreation opportunities in the complex.
+Tennis club able to increase by 2 courts Significant cost saving to retain internal service road in current location Cricket obtain a permanent shared lease area, retain practice nets, and gain use of a shared clubhouse in the longer term when Alcoroing a felocate the loce area with Matthew Finders Angle and the provision of a compensatory single grassed field in position with improved flood immune position with man additional full sized field in position gain use of Alcoring and the provided by the conversion of z prass fields info a bunded flood immune afficial turf picth and the provision of a norre flood immune for and they field in a difficient Coltbal sing periment shared lease area with Matthew Finders Anglican College but are provided with an additional full sized field in pore flood immune position with a more flood immune position allowing for partial expansion Cricket Club retain existing practice nets and gain a shared use oval adgeent nets and possible long term use of Alcoring a bulk of the provision of a clubhouse.
+Archevy facility is improved to allow extension Dog obedience area potentially compromised however space exists to provide compensation for the loss of area to tennis